Michael Watt (philanthropist): Music

+Watt was producer and promoter in the entertainment industry, including Michael Jackson's History Tour and Riverdance The Musical.

+Watt was an executive producer on a number of musical albums for artists including Herbie Hancock, Bill Laurance, Vince Mendoza, Ian Shaw and the Sonoran-based minimalist Jeff Greinke.
 In 2009 Watt joined music mogul Korda Marshall in relaunching the Infectious Music record label (formerly known as Infectious Records).
 The label's most notable signing was alt-J, who won the 2012 British Barclaycard Mercury Prize for their debut album An Awesome Wave, which reached Platinum certification in the UK.
 Their other signings include General Fiasco, Local Natives, Cloud Control, Drenge, Superfood, RY X, The Acid, These New Puritans, and Vance Joy.
 Infectious Music was acquired by BMG Rights Management in September 2014.